 Bring In the Houseplants

 If your houseplants spent the summer outside, don’t forget to bring them in before it gets too cold.
 If you don’t have any houseplants, maybe now is a good time to consider getting one or two.
-Not only do plants brighten up the interior of your home, they will also help clean the air.
+Not only do plants brighten up the interior of your home, but they may reduce stress and improve air quality.
 Since most of us in cooler climates open the windows less frequently in the winter, houseplants can do a lot to improve your indoor air quality.

 Do Some Yard Work

 If you have a yard, spend some time getting it ready for the winter.
 Scoop up any fallen leaves and use them in the garden as mulch to protect plants throughout the winter — or add them to your compost pile.
 Fall is the time to plant spring bulbs and some perennials.
 And you can also plant many types of trees and shrubs in the fall, which will give them enough time to develop a deep root system over the winter months and reduce their water needs come spring.